adifairbank/mathquill/README.md

 * To insert a LaTeX command at the current cursor position or with the current selection:

         someMathQuillifiedElement.mathquill('cmd','\\sqrt')

+* To undo the most recent edit (can be called repeatedly):

+        someMathQuillifiedElement.mathquill('undo')

+* To redo the most recent "undo" (can be called repeatedly):

+        someMathQuillifiedElement.mathquill('redo')

 **A Note On Changing Colors:**